Why Care About Bounce Codes?

 Prospecting takes time, and time is money.
 This guide it’s essential for you to understand why your emails aren’t making it to your prospects’ inbox.

-Let’s begin by defining what is a bounced email.
+Before talking about bounc codes, let’s begin by defining what is a bounced email.

 Simply put, a bounce message is an automated reply from the prospect’s email server notifying you that the email was not delivered.

 In outbound sales, delivery correlates directly with replies.
 Replies correlate with conversions.
 And with conversions directly linking to pipeline and hitting quota, you could say that it’s kind of a big deal to lower bounce rates.
 If you need more of a reason to worry about it, consider that bounced emails negatively affect your IP reputation.
 This correlates to how emails get blocked, flagged, or blacklisted.